 Instructions

-- The first step to making this vegan mushroom wellington is to prepare the quinoa according to the packet instructions then leave to one side, to cool down.
+- If you don't have cooked quinoa, first prepare that according to the packet instructions then leave to one side, to cool down.

-- Bake the mushroom wellington in the centre of the oven for 30 minutes, till golden.
-Then serve and enjoy!
+- Place the mushroom Wellington on a baking sheet.
+Bake in the center of the oven for 30 minutes at 200°C/400ºF, till golden.

 Hi!
 Can I cook it a day before serving it?
 How do I store it?
 Thanks so much for your reply!
 PS: wonderful recipe ❤️